TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles-german-en.md

 ## Usages

 There is two ways of using those German Custom Formats, with and without the Guide's original Group tiers (which can be found there: [Collection of Custom Formats](/Radarr/Radarr-collection-of-custom-formats/){:target="_blank" rel="noopener noreferrer"}).
 To illustrate this, you will see an **"Original mix (optional)"** section in each of the examples below.
-You need to understand that if you add the Custom Formats from this optional section if Radarr do not find a German.DL release you will still have a good scoring for single audio.
+You need to understand that if you add the Custom Formats from this optional section if Radarr do not find a German Dual Language release you will still have a good scoring for single audio.

 ------